-- 385 The combination of solvers for differential equations with modern machine learning techniques opens the door to new methodological questions that include the standard ones about the design of the machine learning method (loss function, optimization method, regularization) but also new phenomena that emerges from the inclusion of differential equations.
-Although this intersection between data science and dynamical systems has been widely explored (see Ramsay and Hooker (2017)), the use of AD for optimization and the properties of the landscape generated when using numerical solvers has not. - To exemplify this, consider the term of the form $\text{Solver}(u_0, t_0, t_1, \theta)$ associated to the numerical solution that approximates the real solution u_1 at time t_1 with initial condition u_0 at time t_0 .
-An example of this is the term $\text{SIASolver}(V_0^k, t_0, t_1, D\theta)$ involved in the loss function in Equation (6).
-Because numerical methods approximate the solution of the differential equation, there is an error term that typically depends on θ .
-The nature of this dependency is both because local variations in θ result in changes in the error itself, but also because of hyper-parameters in the numerical solver that are adaptatively selected as a function of θ :
+The combination of solvers for differential equations with modern machine learning techniques opens the door to new methodological questions that include the standard ones about the design of the machine learning method (loss function, optimization method, regularization) but also new phenomena that emerges from the inclusion of differential equations purely by the use of numerical solutions of differential equations in the loss function.
+Although this intersection between data science and dynamical systems has been widely explored (see Ramsay and Hooker (2017)), the use of AD adjoints for sensitivity analysis integrated with AD tools for optimization and the properties of the landscape generated when using numerical solvers has not.

+To exemplify this, consider the term of the form Solver( $u_0, t_0, t_1, \theta$ ) associated to Because numerical methods approximate the solution of the differential equation, there is an error term associated to running the forward model that can be amplified when running the model backwards when computing the adjoint.
+This can lead to inaccurate gradients, specially for stiff differential equations (Kim et al., 2021).
+Furthermore, when computing a loss function that depends of the numerical solution that approximates the real solution $u_1$ at time $t_1$ with initial condition $u_0$ at time $t_0$ .
+An example of this is the term SIASolver( $V_0^k, t_0, t_1, D\theta$ ) involved in the loss function in Equation (6).
+Because numerical methods approximate the solution of the differential equation , there is an error term that typically for certain parameter $\theta$ , the loss depends on $\theta$ .
+The nature of this dependency is both because local variations in $\theta$ result in changes in the error itself, but also because of hyper-parameters in the numerical solver (for example, the timestep used to ensure stability) that are adaptatively selected as a function of $\theta$ :

-$$u_1(\theta) = \text{Solver}(u_0, t_0, t_1, \theta) + \text{Err}(\theta, \text{hyper}(\theta)).$$ (9)
+$$\underline{u_1(\theta)} = \text{Solver}(u_0, t_0, t_1, \theta) + \text{Err}(\theta, \text{hyper}(\theta)).$$

-The dependency of the error term $\text{Err}(\theta, \text{hyper}(\theta))$ as a function of θ induce wiggles in the loss function.
-This is a problem that was observed using finite differences to differentiate part of the loss function (see Section 3.4).
-The gradient calculated by making variation of the parameter θ capture the variations of $\text{Err}(\theta, \text{hyper}(\theta))$, which lead to spurious gradients.
-On the other side, automatic differentiation compute gradients using one single evaluation of θ , meaning that it differentiates only the term $\text{Solver}(u_0, t_0, t_1, \theta)$, being robust to the error term.
-Further investigation is needed in order to establish the effect of these wiggles during optimization and how these can distort the gradient obtain using different sensitivity methods.
+The.
+This double dependency of the error term $\text{Err}(\theta, \text{hyper}(\theta))$ loss as a function of $\theta$ induce wiggles in the loss function.
+This is a problem that was observed using finite differences to differentiate part results in distortions of the shape of the loss function (see Section 3.4).
+The gradient calculated by making variation of the parameter $\theta$ capture the variations of $\text{Err}(\theta, \text{hyper}(\theta))$ , which lead to spurious gradients.
+On the other side, automatic differentiation compute gradients using one single evaluation of $\theta$ , meaning that it differentiates only the term $\text{Solver}(u_0, t_0, t_1, \theta)$ , being robust to the error term.
+(Creswell et al., 2023).

+Further investigation is needed in order to establish the effect of these wiggles distortions during optimization and how these can distort the gradient obtain impact the calculation of the gradient obtained using different sensitivity methods.

 Another interesting question regards the training and regularization of UDEs and related physics-informed neural networks.
-During training, we observed that the neural network never overfitted the noisy version of prescribed law A(T) (see Section 3.2).
+During training, we observed that the neural network never overfitted the noisy version of prescribed law A(T)- $A(T_s)$ (see Section 3.2).
 We conjecture that one reason why this may be happening is because of the implicit regularization imposed by the form of the differential equation in Equation (2).